PrairieLearn/PrairieLearn/docs/workspaces/index.md

 Workspace questions can optionally include a `workspace/` subdirectory within the regular [PrairieLearn question directory structure](../question.md#directory-structure).
 If this `workspace/` subdirectory exists, its contents will be copied into the home directory of the student's workspace container, as configured in the `home` setting in `info.json`.

 Questions using workspaces can also be randomized, i.e., include files that contain random and dynamic content.
 This is done using [the `server.py` file in the question directory](../question.md#question-serverpy).
-In addition to other random parameters that can be created for the question page itself, the `_files` parameter can also be set, containing an array of files to be created.
+In addition to other random parameters that can be created for the question page itself, the `_workspace_files` parameter can also be set, containing an array of files to be created.
 Each element of the array must include a `name` property, containing the file name (which can include a path with directories), and either a `contents` property, containing the contents of the file, or a `questionFile` property, pointing to an existing file in a different location in the question directory.
 For example:

 ```py
 def generate(data):